GeorgeStrakhov/soul-candy/tune_in.md

 A perfectly tuned string can't be heard at all [on its own].
 It only contributes to the overall volume and richness of the music that is being played.

-So when troubles, here is a simple recipe:
+So when you feel bad, here is a simple recipe:

 Shut up, Calm down, Tune in!